We offer unique training for a new cadre of future-facing interdisciplinary researchers.

 Damien Borowiec; PhD is looking at the relationship between energy use and computational processing.
 Cloud computer farms consume nearly 7% of the worlds energy, yet computer scientists do not make energy a central concern of their research.
 Damien is investigating how the energy used in some processing task can be a factor in the design of that task as well as a concern made visible to users of computer power.
 The thesis, in computer science, is part of the energy theme in the MSF.

-Christina's PhD is in the area of human-computer interaction (HCI) and focuses on the role of building occupants in non-domestic energy system automation.
-The goal is to understand if user-centred automation approaches and sustainability can complement each other, and to evaluate the potential of building automation to reduce greenhouse gas emissions.
+Christina's PhD is in the area of human-computer interaction (HCI) and focuses on building automation in non-domestic environments.
+The goal is to understand the energy saving potential of such automation and how it is shaped by both the technical possibilities and impact on building users.
 For this research, Christina is using the Energy Information System at Lancaster University.

 Improving light harvesting in silicon through alkyl and chromophore direct attachment